Instruction Tuning for Large Language Models: A Survey: Introduction

-In the literature, there has been an increasing research interest in analysis and discussions on LLMs, including pre-training methods \cite{zhao2023survey}, reasoning abilities \cite{huang2022towards}, downstream applications \cite{yang2023harnessing,sun2023pushing}, but rarely on the topic of LLM instruction finetuning.
+In the literature, there has been an increasing research interest in analysis and discussions on LLMs, including pre-training methods \cite{zhao2023survey}, reasoning abilities \cite{huang2022towards}, downstream applications \cite{yang2023harnessing,sun2023pushing}, but rarely on the topic of LLM instruction tuning.
 This survey attempts to fill this blank, organizing the most up-to-date state of knowledge on this quickly advancing field.
-Specifically, \begin{tightitemize} \item Section \ref{sec:Methodology} presents the general methodology employed in instruction fine-tuning. \item Section \ref{sec:Datasets} outlines the construction process of commonly-used IT representative datasets. \item Section \ref{sec:Instruction_fine-tuned_LLMs} presents representative instruction-finetuned models. \item Section \ref{sec:Multi-modality_Instruction_Fine-tuning} reviews multi-modality techniques and datasets for instruction tuning, including images, speech, and video. \item Section \ref{application} reviews efforts to adapt LLMs to different domains and applications using the IT strategy. \item Section \ref{Efficient_fine-tuning_techniques} reviews explorations to make instruction fine-tuning more efficient, reducing the computational and time costs associated with adapting large models. \item Section \ref{analysis} presents the evaluation of IT models, analysis on them, along with criticism against them. \end{tightitemize}
+Specifically, \begin{tightitemize} \item Section \ref{sec:Methodology} presents the general methodology employed in instruction tuning. \item Section \ref{sec:Datasets} outlines the construction process of commonly-used SFT representative datasets, along with multi-step reasoning datasets designed to enhance LLM performance on complex reasoning tasks such as mathematics and coding. \item Section \ref{sec:Instruction_fine-tuned_LLMs} presents representative instruction tuned models. \item Section \ref{sec:Multi-modality_Instruction_Fine-tuning} reviews multi-modality techniques and datasets for instruction tuning, including images, speech, and video. \item Section \ref{application} reviews efforts to adapt LLMs to different domains and applications using the SFT strategy. \item Section \ref{Efficient_fine-tuning_techniques} reviews explorations to make instruction tuning more efficient, reducing the computational and time costs associated with adapting large models. \item Section \ref{analysis} presents the evaluation of SFT models, analysis on them, along with criticism against them. \item Section \ref{sec:the_role_of_instruction_fine_tuning} analyzes the role of SFT in comparison with recent, highly effective reinforcement learning–based methods (e.g., RLHF, DPO, and GRPO). \end{tightitemize}